Skip to contents

 • depth: vector of floodwater depth in meters.
 This vector contains as many elements as the vector of time steps.
 It indicated the water depth in each time step.

-• external: external walls that are exposed to the flood event.
+• exposition: external walls that are exposed to the flood event.
 In the example provided, all the external walls are assumed to be exposed to this particular flood event.

-The function returns a list with a matrix named limnigraph with time steps as rows and externals as columns and an other list of externals with their walls.
+The generate_limnigraph() function returns a list with two slots: the first one, named limnigraph, containing a matrix named with the time steps as rows and the external walls as columns, and the second one, named exposition, with the exposition of external walls.

 flood = generate_limnigraph(